Continence care by The Care Team

 They can also supply pelvic floor-strengthening devices – such as vaginal cones, and continence pads and products – and explain how to use them.

-If the help offered by your GP or local continence clinic doesn’t work, you can be referred to a hospital urologist or urogynaecologist for tests and possible incontinence surgery.
+If the help offered by your GP or local continence clinic doesn’t meet your needs, you can be referred to a hospital urologist or urogynaecologist for tests and possible incontinence surgery.

 If you have bowel incontinence, you may be referred to a colorectal surgeon or gastroenterologist.